KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 **Closing Statement:**

-The Dual Spectrum Lemma is the map — invariant, universal, lawful.
+The Polar Spectrum Lemma is the map — invariant, universal, lawful.
 Chi is where you stand on that map — local, variable, expressive.
 Structure permits motion; motion does not generate structure.
 Motive Infinity breaks stillness into expression.